 The ethos of the space centres entered around a love of music, and with a focus on a careful curation of relaxed mornings and lazy afternoons, transitioning through to evening drinks and dining.

 Situated at, unsurprisingly, number 33 of Oldham Street, the venue is a new venture led by Andy Smith, one of the founders of the award-winning Kendal Calling and Bluedot festivals, alongside partner Jason McGuire of Manchester Coffee, who is often spotted manning the coffee machine at the infamous, nomadic Tim Peaks Cafe.

 Walking through the double doors from Oldham Street, customers will be first greeted by the ground floor space, a light and airy room acting as coffee shop by day serving award winning coffee and snacks.

 The space will then seamlessly transform into a sleek cocktail bar as twilight falls.

-Inspired by Japan’s famed omakase joints, the first floor listening room pays homage to the intimate jazz cafés and vinyl bars found in Tokyo since the 1950s.
+Inspired by Japan’s famed Jazz Kissaten joints, the first floor listening room pays homage to the intimate jazz cafés and vinyl bars found in Tokyo since the 1950s.
 The stylish but comfortable lounge is a workspace by day and chic bar by night.